Affiliation: NYU Abu Dhabi

 Education: BA Vassar College; MD University of Connecticut School of Medicine; MFA New York University Tisch School of the Arts

-He is the Faculty Advisor for the Cinema Paradiso, a Student Interest Group and teaches photography workshops through the Office of Social Responsibility for NYUAD staff.
+He is the Faculty Advisor for Hollywood Handshake, a Student Interest Group focused on building community and knowledge at NYUAD for filmmakers.